openstack/charm-ceph-fs/src/README.md

 `ceph-osd-replication-count` configuration option only applies to the metadata (replicated) pool.

+Note that the replicated pool will be the default pool for all data.
+The user must manually configure the secondary erasure coded pool for use, for example by using [file layouts][file-layouts].

+It's not recommended to use an erasure coded data pool as the default data pool;
+see [createfs docs][createfs] for more explanation.
+Thus, the charm does not support this case.

 Erasure coded pools can be configured via options whose names begin with the `ec-` prefix.